harsha-soudam/ImageStego/README.md

 - The application uses OpenCV for image processing, providing better performance and reliability
 - Messages are encrypted using Fernet symmetric encryption before being hidden in the image
 - You must remember the password used for encoding to successfully decode the message
+- This project is developed using claude sonnet 3.5 model

 ## Security Considerations